techidaily/site-article-posts/source/_posts/in-2024-examining-gopro-max-and-hero-11-pursuit-of-perfect-footage.md

 <img height="0" width="0" src="https://bluettius.sjv.io/i/5597632/2139112/17108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## **GoPro Hero 11**

-The GoPro Hero 11 is a high-performance action camera that's built to capture stunning footage.
-It's known for its high-quality video capabilities, offering cinematic 5.3K60 video, 2.7K240 slow-motion video, and 27-megapixel high-resolution photos.
-This camera is perfect for you if you want to create professional content.

-One of its standout features is the Emmy® Award-winning HyperSmooth 5.0 video stabilization with Horizon Lock, ensuring your videos are incredibly smooth, even in challenging conditions.
-The Hero 11 also boasts a large image sensor, providing an extra-large field of view for stunning shots.

-**Pros**

-* High-resolution video and photos
-* Excellent video stabilization
-* Large image sensor

-**Cons**

-* Higher price point
-* Larger and heavier
-* MicroSD card not included

-## **How to Efficiently Edit GoPro Videos**

-While Filmora offers multiple options to edit GoPro videos, here are some of the most prominent ones that can help you enhance the quality of your shot content.

-### **1\.
-Fisheye Lens Correction**

-The latest version of Filmora offers a top-notch feature through which you can edit action cam footage seamlessly.
-This process, termed lens correction, has a huge advantage as it lets you adjust the camera’s lens with just a few clicks.
-Let’s explore how this feature works:

-1. Import the desired video to the timeline.
-Double-click it to open the editing panel.
-2. From the Video tab, click on Lens Correction and select the checkbox to activate this feature.
-3. Now click on the Select Profile option and choose your camera’s model.
-4. Similarly, select the capture mode resolution of your video.
-5. Finally, set the correction level by moving the slide bar of Adjust Level.
-6. Preview the edited video; if satisfied, click OK to proceed.

 ### **2\.
 Video Speed Adjustment**

 Here’s how you can adjust the speed of the video with Filmora: